 There are several ways to measure the size of an angle.
 One way is to use units of degrees.
 Radian measure is another way.
-Here we will work with degrees.
+(Definition of a radian) Here we will work with degrees.

 In a complete circle there are three hundred and sixty degrees.